BirminghamConservatoire/IntegraLive/documentation/markdown/module-development-guide/module-development-guide.md

 The *implementation* for the module is defined using the [Pure Data patching environment](http://puredata.info) (Pd), and saved as a set of Pd patches.
 These patches are loaded in Pure Data on request when Integra Live is running.

-When a module is saved by the Module Creator, the *interface* (IID file) and *implementation* (Pd patches) are bundled up together in a <a href="http://en.wikipedia.org/wiki/ZIP_(file_format)">ZIP</a> archive with the suffix `.integra-module`.
+When a module is saved by the Module Creator, the *interface* (IID file) and *implementation* (Pd patches) are bundled up together in a <a href="http://en.wikipedia.org/wiki/ZIP_(file_format)">ZIP</a> archive with the suffix `.module`.

 #### Module Endpoints

 The module *interface* contains a schematic description of one or more *endpoints*.
 An *endpoint* is a connectable attribute that can be of type Control or Stream.
 Control *endpoints* define parameters such as “delay time” or “frequency”.
 Stream *endpoints* define audio inputs and outputs.
-The information included in the *endpoint* definitions enables Integra Live to determine such things as which parameters to show in the routing view menus and which control widgets to show in the Module Properties panel.
+The information included in the *endpoint* definitions enable Integra Live to determine which parameters to show in the routing view menus and which control widgets to show in the Module Properties panel.

 Control *endpoints* can of type State or Bang.
 State *endpoints* are associated with a value that represents the current state of a parameter.
-This value changes in response to live interaction, internal timers and control processing or as a result of two or more *endpoints* being connected.
-Endpoint state is saved by Integra Live when *projects* are saved, or *tracks*, *blocks* or *modules* are exported and is restored when they are loaded.
+This value changes in response to external inputs (such as MIDI), internal timers and scheduled processing or as a result of two or more *endpoints* being connected.
+Endpoint state is saved by Integra Live when *projects* are saved, or when *tracks*, *blocks* or *modules* are exported and is restored when they are loaded.

 Control *endpoints* of type Bang are stateless and send an “empty” value to any connected *endpoints* when triggered via a GUI widget or by receiving a value from a connected endpoint.